Amazon SageMaker Examples

 )

-Create pipeline conditions to check if the Endpoint deployments were successful
+Create pipeline conditions to check if the Endpoint deployments were successful

 We will define a condition that checks to see if our model deployment was successful based on the property files generated by the deployment steps of both the FinBert and Pegasus Models.
-If both the conditions evaluates to True
+If both the conditions evaluates to True then we will run or subsequent inferences for Summarization and Sentiment analysis.

 [ ]: